dariocazzani/self-driving-car-nanodegree/CarND-LaneLines-P1/writeup.md

     Using the Hough transform it is possible to associate a line to a cluster of points in the image

 ### Details behind how lines were detected

+#### Tune the Hough Transform hyperparameters
+The first step was to tune the hyperparamters for the Hough transform in order to extract only lane lines.
+Together with a bit of reasoning (assumption on the lenght of lane-lines, width, etc...), the approach has been mainly a trial and error.
+I used the test images to test whether my tuning was good enough and if the detected lines were (mostly) just the real lane lines.